araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/Phase 4: Analysis.md

 Current marketing for BellaBeat products are focused towards a mainly female audience.
 Considering this:
 - Smart device users are most likely to exercise on Mondays, Wednesdays, and Saturdays.
 Depending on how much marketing is currently driving towards reaching our target audience, efforts should either strengthen our marketing efforts on these days, when users are most likely to be thinking about their hydration needs, or focus on building a market from within the users who exercise on the less frequent days.
 - Smart device users burn calories most at 6pm, perhaps because it is directly after work, so focus marketing efforts on product placement during those peak hours when users are most likely to be thirsty.
-- The product is likely to see a more constant use and reach on the weekends, compared to the weekdays where the product might reach a spike in searchability in the after-work hours.
+- The product is likely to see a more constant searchability on the weekends, compared to the weekdays where the product might reach a spike in searchability in the after-work hours.
 - The product is most likely to see acceptance amongst 26-35 year olds.
 For a longer-term strategy, marketing to youths who will mature into the desired age range will provide a boost when they reach the age range.
-For reaching older users, perhaps extra work should be done to ensure their participation.
+For reaching older users, extra advertising efforts are likely to increase their participation.
-- Our demographics prefer morning exercise overall, but will not be likely to resonate with afternoon exercise specifically.
+- Our demographics prefer morning exercise overall, but will be specifically unlikely to resonate with afternoon exercise.
 - If we can encourage our demographics to have a stronger personal value for exercise, we will likely push them to exercise more and more frequently, making the product seem more desireable.
 - Female users, especially within our primary target demographics, are most likely to click on an advertisement in the morning or afternoon.
 However, as our users' ages increase, they are more likely to click on advertisement later in the day.
 Consider tailoring advertisements to appeal to the different ages at the different times of day.
 - Female users are also most likely to click on mobile advertisements, specifically when watching entertainment content or are already intentionally shopping.
 Google Display Network can cover shopping, but sponsoring key demographic influencers to use and advertise the product can boost the product's public awareness and influence.

 ## Observations from the data: